JeremyParker/letshang/README.md

 Select `OAth & Permissions` from the left hand nav bar.
 Make sure the Redirect URLs include <server_address>/auth_redirects.
-I don't know if we need to make sure local environment variables SLACK_OAUTH_ACCESS_TOKEN, and SLACK_BOT_USER_TOKEN are set to the Slack `OAuth Access Token` and `Bot User OAuth Access Token` respectively.
-These values were set up when setting up the App in Slack, and should be visible on this web page.
 TODO: finalize what scopes we need.

 Select `Bot Users` from the left hand nav bar
 There should be a bot user whose `Display Name` is Let'sHang and whose default username is letshang.